vtshen/introduction-to-data-science/README.md

             plt.title('title')
             plt.show()
             ```
+            - note that Matlab and pyplot have the concept of **the current figure and the current axes** (important for MATLAB API)
         - matplotlib object-oriented API
             - recommended, more powerful
             - key idea: no objects, no program states should be **global**, much better especially when there are multiple figures